Features

 Each plan includes a monthly allowance of scannable assets: domains, IP addresses, hostnames, URLs, and similar targets.
 Assets can be scanned as frequently as your schedule allows within the month.
 Additional assets can be purchased in-app if you need to expand coverage.

 Yes.
-You can upload scan results from third-party tools such as Nmap and OWASP ZAP directly into the Attack Surface Center, centralising all your findings in one place.
+You can upload scan results from third-party tools such as Nmap and OWASP ZAP directly into Attack Surface Center, centralising all your findings in one place.